 The School of Architecture offers an accredited professional program at the undergraduate level leading to a Masters of Architecture (M.Arch.) degree as well as an accredited professional degree at the graduate level (M.Arch.1).
+Additionally, there is a Post-Professional Master of Science in Architectural Research and Design.
 Specialties include sustainable design, technological systems and urban studies.
-The School also offers a Masters in Historic Preservation and a Masters in Sustainable Real Estate Development.
-Some faculty are programmatically linked to Tulane University's "City, Culture and Community" Ph.D. program.
+The School also offers a Masters in Historic Preservation, a Masters in Sustainable Real Estate Development, and a minor in Social Innovation and Social Entrepreneurship (SISE).
+Some faculty are also programmatically linked to Tulane University's "City, Culture and Community" Ph.D. program.

 Subject Resource Guide